 Project listings are dynamic and frequently updated.
 There are several options for viewing TIP listings below.
 Note that the project listing data is the same in each viewing option.

 NY State Transportation Improvement Program (STIP)

-The Statewide Transportation Improvement Program (STIP) is a list of all projects, or project phases, in New York State proposed for Federal funding, that are scheduled to begin in the four federal fiscal years (FFY) 2017 - 2020 (between October 1, 2017 and September 30, 2020).
-The STIP includes a compilation of CDTC's Transportation Improvement Program projects.
+The 2017-2020 Statewide Transportation Improvement Program (STIP) is a list of all federally funded projects or project phases in New York State that are scheduled to begin between October 1, 2017 and September 30, 2020.
+The STIP includes projects listed on CDTC's TIP.